 There will continue to be areas of disagreement with the hon.
 Gentleman.
-I am sorry that he has not been more welcoming for what has been put before the House, because this is a constructive attempt to address this issue, in an environment where there are not unlimited resources.
+I am sorry that he has not been more welcoming of what has been put before the House, because this is a constructive attempt to address this issue, in an environment where there are not unlimited resources.
 I point the House to the comments made by the Law Society this morning about how there is much to be welcomed in what we have announced.

 I welcome the action plan.
 Particularly on the civil side, the Government seem to be improving the situation for those who need help.
 I welcome the extra help for litigants in person and the further reviews that are to take place.
 A lot of money was taken out of legal aid and it is right to see a building back, which is certainly happening on the civil side, with further reviews to come.

 I note there is to be an evaluation of criminal practitioners and the way forward.
 Does my right hon.
 Friend agree that it is important to our justice system to have a good pipeline of talented criminal lawyers?
 That is one of the strengths of our system and the fact we have that is widely admired around the world.
 In the evaluation, will he look to see that there is an adequacy of income for people as they come through the pipeline, so that we can continue to have the high-quality criminal lawyers we have in this country?